GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/gravityInducedStressInitialization/Example.rst

 **Context**

 In this example, we perform a gravity-only stress initialization for a reservoir with an hydrostatic in-situ pressure.
-The problem is solved by using a singlephase poromechanics solver (see :ref:`SinglePhasePoroMechanicsSolver`) in Geos to predict the initial state of stress with depth in the reservoir subject to the reservoir rock properties and the prevailing hydrostatic pressure condition.
+The problem is solved by using a singlephase poromechanics solver (see :ref:`PoroelasticSolver`) in Geos to predict the initial state of stress with depth in the reservoir subject to the reservoir rock properties and the prevailing hydrostatic pressure condition.
 We verify the numerical results obtained by Geos against an anlaytical Eaton's equation.

 **Input file**